genomicsclass/book/pages/interactions_and_contrasts.md

 ## [1] 0.04319685
 ```

-Again, to show it doesn't matter if we had picked `type="push"`.
-The reason it does not change the contrast is because it leads to addition of the `typepush` effect on both sides of the difference, which cancels out.
+We would have obtained the same result for a contrast of L3 and L2 had we picked `type="push"`.
+The reason it does not change the contrast is because it leads to addition of the `typepush` effect on both sides of the difference, which cancels out:

 ```r